 At the final preparation regatta before the World Championships, Beryl “performed superbly,” as Rowing magazine put it, and won a silver medal, finishing just behind the East German sculler.

 The eight did less well, and the four were fourth; members of the crew remember Noel Casey leaving the regatta in frustration before they had finished racing [possibly with the ARA hierarchy rather than the crews – Ed.], which meant they had to fend for themselves.

 National Championships (16-18 July 1983)

 The squad eight notched up a convincing, nine second win over the University of London with the GB juniors third, just two seconds further down.
-The line-up for the crew was Jo Toch, Sarah Hunter-Jones, Kate Panter, Ruth Howe, Nicola Boyes, Sally Bloomfield, Kate Holroyd, Gill Bond, and cox Beverley Wilson, which was five of the same rowers as had raced in it at NIR.
+The the crew was the same as it had been at Amsterdam.

-After being driven up to Nottingham for the Championships by Noel Casey in his Rolls Royce, the squad four of Tessa Millar, Kareen Marwick, Kate McNicol, Katie Ball and cox Sue Bailey also won by nine seconds over Durham University (containing two future internationals), with a composite crew of G Betty, Jane Cross, Melanie Holmes and Gill Parker, coxed by C Grant of Kingston, a 1.5 seconds behind that.
-G Betty, Jane and Melanie had been dropped from the squad after NIR.
+After being driven up to Nottingham for the Championships by Noel Casey in his Rolls Royce, the squad four of Tessa Millar, Kareen Marwick, Kate McNicol, Katie Ball and cox Sue Bailey also won by nine seconds over Durham University (containing two future internationals), with a composite crew of Guin Betty, Jane Cross, Melanie Holmes and Gill Parker, coxed by C Grant of Kingston, a 1.5 seconds behind that.
+Guin Betty, Jane and Melanie had been dropped from the squad after NIR.

 Beryl won the singles, finishing over 13 seconds ahead of former international Jean Genchi from Lea RC, who beat newcomer Nonie Ray for the silver medal.